yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 - Understand the principles of pseudobulk analysis in single-cell data
 - Understand and generate the pseudobulk expression matrix with Decoupler
 - Perform differential expression analysis using edgeR
-time_estimation: 3H
+time_estimation: 4H
 key_points:
 - The advantage of pseudobulk analysis is that it bridges single-cell and bulk RNA-seq approaches, combining high resolution with statistical robustness.
-- Metadata is important because proper annotation and metadata, such as cell types and conditions, are crucial for generating pseudobulk matrices.
+- Metadata is important because proper annotation and metadata, such as cell types and conditions, are needed for generating pseudobulk matrices.
 - Decoupler plays a key role by generating pseudobulk matrices with flexibility in filtering and visualization.
 - edgeR provides robust differential expression analysis, taking into account biological and technical variability.
 - Visualization and interpretation are essential, with tools like Volcano Plots highlighting significant genes and trends in differential expression.